shpilu/cloRedis/README.md

 }
 {
     // Note!
 You do not need to put 'conn1' back to connection pool as cloredis will
-    // do it automatically in its destructor function RedisConnection conn1 = manager->Get(1);
+    // do it automatically in RedisConnection's destructor function RedisConnection conn1 = manager->Get(1);
     conn1->Do("SET tkey1 %d", 100);
     std::cout << conn1->Do("GET tkey1").toString() << std::endl; // 100